Vivek-04022001/documentation/docs/backend/global-utils.md

     """If the context is the default page of a folder or is not itself a folder, the parent is returned, otherwise the object itself is returned.
-This is useful for providing a context for methods which wish to act on what is considered the current folder in the ui.
+This is useful for providing a context for methods which wish to act on what's considered the current folder in the ui.
     """